daizutabi/hydraflow/docs/part3-advanced/sweep-syntax.md

 2. **Use Clear Separators**: Maintain readability by separating parameter groups
 3. **Limit Combinatorial Explosion**: Be careful with multiple parameters that combine to create very large sweep spaces
 4. **Validate Your Expansions**: Use the `--dry-run` flag to check expanded commands before executing
+5. **Prefer Comma Notation for Log Scales**: For learning rates and other parameters that vary by orders of magnitude, use explicit comma notation (`0.1,0.01,0.001`) instead of ranges